Do NASCAR Drivers Pee in Their Suits? Dale Earnhardt Jr. Admits ‘When You Gotta Go, You Gotta Go’

 “Well, you do go to the bathroom,” he told Fox Sports.
 “Yeah, so if you can hold it, you hold it.
 If you can’t hold it, you go.”
 However, while everyone reacts differently on the racetrack, Earnhardt Jr. claims that presenting these problems is part of the preparation.

 Earnhardt Jr. shed light on a funny, albeit serious issue in the NASCAR world.
-Next time you watch a race, remember what these drivers experience and know that if they had too much water beforehand or are suffering from the stomach flu.
-It’s best not to think about what’s going on inside the car.
+Perhaps it’s best not to think about what’s going on inside the car.